Admin-7/Mr-Robot-techniques/Removing-personal-data-from-a-user-account-without-deleting-the-user-account.md

 > [[Wiki|Home]] ▸ **Removing personal data from a user account without deleting the user account**

+> 🚧 📝 This is just a notes dump from a recent session.
+Please don't consider this in any way thorough.
+You're welcome to add to it, tho! ([Open an issue](https://github.com/AnarchoTechNYC/issues/new) if you do not have edit access to our wiki.)

 Delete application data from "inside-out," meaning, erase things in this order:

 1. First the application itself to remove its data (browser cookies, etc.), then